MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 10/1 - Exception Handling.md

       print("Error.
 C cannot be zero.")
 ```

 The content in the `try` block is run first.
-It tries to run the lines in the block; if an exception occurs, the exception is "thrown" and the rest of the block does not run.
+It tries to run the lines in the block; if an exception occurs, the exception is raised and the rest of the block does not run.

-The content in the `except` block runs only when an exception such as `ZeroDivisionError` has been thrown.
+The content in the `except` block runs only when an exception such as `ZeroDivisionError` has been raised.
 It "catches" the exception and prevents the program from abruptly terminating and giving you a red error message.

 If we want an `except` block to catch only a specific type of exception, we can do that like this: